nimr77/Flutter_credit_card_scanner/README.md

 **Platform-Specific Setup:**

 Android Configuration:
-1. Ensure your app's has integration with Firebase and Google ML Kit, YOU don't need it in IOS.
+1. Ensure your app has integration with Firebase and Google ML Kit, YOU don't need it in IOS.
 2. Upgrade your Android experience!
 Update `android/app/build.gradle`:

 ```gradle